ellisk42/TikZ/notes.md

 before I upped the limit

 Then you can synthesize data.
-You need to do more than 100 or the
+You need to do more than 100 or it won't create a tar file (which is used later to train the model).
+However, if it wasn't divisible by 10 I ran into some problem on the python3 version.
+I'm not exactly sure why--I didn't look into it too much.

-    python makeSyntheticData.py 101
+    python makeSyntheticData.py 110

 Then train the proposal distribution

-    python recognitionModel.py train --noisy  --attention 16 -n 101
+    python recognitionModel.py train --noisy  --attention 16 -n 110